dylan-reichelt/raspberrypi-messenger/README.md

 Name is a tad misleading.
 This application is a clock and weather display.
 It also has the capability to receive messages from a client and display them underneath the clock.
 This is a good present for long distance relationships or anyone you want to send fun messages to.
-In order to do this from seperate locations without opening ports and all that jazz you can utilize NGROK.
+In order to send messages from seperate networks without opening ports and all that jazz you can utilize NGROK.
 I will not be showing how to do that in this README, please look at their website: www.ngrok.com.

 Items Recommended: